Game Theory in Formula 1: From Physical to Strategic Interactions: Modeling

 \subsubsection{Drag interactions}

 When vehicles race in close proximity, the car in front disrupts the airflow, reducing aerodynamic drag and downforce of the trailing vehicle.
-Our formulation assumes a point-mass vehicle model, neglecting spatial variations in the aerodynamic pressure center caused by wake effects; only the net force magnitude is scaled.
-This interaction is modeled via an extra aerodynamic power \(P_\mathrm{aero,int}\):
+Following the approach in \cite{fieni2024game}, we extend the interaction model to account for downforce reduction and reduction caused by lateral misalignment.
+Longitudinal interactions are modeled as a function of the \textit{temporal} gap, while lateral interactions are modeled as a function of the \textit{spatial} gap.
+The former choice accounts for the fact that, at a given distance, the intensity of flow perturbations scales proportionally with velocity.
+Further details are provided in Section II-B of \cite{fieni2024game}.
+Our formulation assumes a point-mass vehicle model, neglecting spatial variations in the aerodynamic pressure center caused by wake effects; only the net force magnitude is scaled. $P_\mathrm{aero,int}$ captures the aerodynamic power caused by the interaction:

 Here, \(\delta_\mathrm{drag,long}\) represents the drag reduction factor due to the vehicle's relative gap time \(t_\mathrm{gap,rel}\), and \(\delta_\mathrm{drag,lat}\) represents the reduction due to lateral offset between their central axes \(y_\mathrm{gap,rel}\).
 Both factors are fitted using \gls{nn} techniques as described in \cite{balerna2020time}, employing nonlinear activation functions.
 This approach results in smooth and twice differentiable functions, making them suitable for the solver.
 The fittings are described by